-• Planning and development costs are primarily associated with new construction and renovations; however, once Anmore South is built, this cost is expected to be minimal.
-The estimated annual cost increase is \$47,000.
+Planning and development costs are primarily associated with new construction and renovations.
+Once Anmore South is built, its impact will be minimal as individual households within multi-family dwellings are much less likely to undertake significant renovations that would require planning approval compared to existing single-family homeowners.
+The estimated cost increase is \$47,000.